 Is It Worth It?

-It runs warm, and it is fast with blazing speeds in sequential and Random 4K segments; the Sabrent Rocket 4 Plus 1TB rocks a solid performance punch.
+It runs warm and fast with blazing speeds in sequential and Random 4K segments; the Sabrent Rocket 4 Plus 1TB rocks a solid performance punch.
 I would love to see 1+4 years to be like 4+1 years in warranty.
 Other than that, this is one heck of a fast and reliable storage solution.

 Quality - 9/10